tobega/tailspin-v0/TailspinReference.md

 Fields are currently not accessible, which makes using boolean values and enums a bit of a pain.

 The null value is currently not representable in tailspin code.

+Tailspin processor instances can be provided instead of java objects, they simply need to implement templates with the same name as the java interface methods.
+Note that parameters will be passed as a list of objects in the current value.